-Along with beach-bound vacationers, the state of Florida will likely be home to hoards of mammoth mosquitoes this spring and summer.
-Psorophora ciliata, appropriately nicknamed the American Giant Mosquito, will likely be pestering Floridians in large numbers after countless eggs were laid during Tropical Storm Debby last June.
+Along with beach-bound vacationers, the state of Florida will likely be home to hoards of American Giant mosquitoes, or gallinippers, this spring and summer.
+Psorophora ciliata will likely be pestering Floridians in large numbers after countless eggs were laid following tropical storms.

 The hairy-legged creatures are said to be bigger than a dime but smaller than a quarter.
 Insect experts are expecting the Sunshine State’s mosquito population to explode when the next storm wets the ground.
 Although many news outlets have reported the anticipated Psorophora ciliata population rise as an invasion, the mosquito occurs naturally in Florida.
 These mosquitoes prefer to lay their eggs in pastureland and areas where rain collects.

 American Giant Mosquitoes are known for their painful bites and are capable of biting through clothes and fur.
 The blood-sucking pest finds their targets by detecting carbon dioxide in the breath of humans and heat permeating from our bodies.
 Psorophora ciliata bite into their hosts using a saw-like mechanism in their mouths that drills into the skin.
 The painful aspect of their bite occurs when the pest releases the mechanism.